Disordered eating exists on a spectrum of unhealthy eating clinical eating disorders. The three most common eating disorders are:

 Disordered eating can lead to other problems, including dehydration, depression, anxiety, malnourishment, decreased concentration, and decreased ability to make good decisions.

 - An intense and irrational fear of body fat and weight gain.
-A misperception of body weight and shape to the extent that the person feels fat even when underweight.
+A misperception of body weight and shape to the extent that a person feels fat even when underweight.

-- Using (or hiding use of) diet pills, laxatives.
+- Using (or hiding use of) diet pills or laxatives

 - Talk to your friend.
 Keep the discussion informal and confidential, and focus on concerns about your friend's health and your relationship with her, not on weight or appearance.

-- Let the individuals have as many options surrounding food as possible.
-For example, let her choose the restaurant if you are going out to eat.
+- Let her have as many options surrounding food as possible.
+For example, let her pick the restaurant if you are going out to eat.

 - Listen.
-Find out what other things are going on in her life.
+Find out what's going on in her life.

 - Promote the idea that good nutrition leads to good health.

 - Encourage her to seek professional help.
-Know the resources available for her (i.e. Counseling Center)
+Help her make an appointment at the Counseling Center.

 - You may be rejected.
 People with eating disorders often deny their problem because they are afraid to admit they have a problem.
-Don’t take the rejection personally, and try to end the conversation in a way that will allow you to come back to the subject at another time.
+Don't take the rejection personally.
+Try to end the conversation in a way that will allow you to come back to the subject at another time.